RobinLinus/coins-legacy/bitcoin-lite-network.md

 - Download the first chunks that are different.
 - Compare the two chunks and find the first output path that differs.
 - Ask the other node for a *spending SPV proof* for that output path.
-- Any malicous node disproves itself or aborts the protocol.
+- Any malicious node disproves itself or aborts the protocol.

 The drawback here is that we require a *spending SPV proof* to prove a chunk's incorrectness.
 In theory, there could be a few servers that provide all spending proofs.
-The overhead to run a spending proof server is much less than serving the blockchain.
-It is basically just pointers into the correct block.
+The overhead to run a server for spending proofs is much less than serving the blockchain.
+Spending proofs are basically pointers into the correct block.
 And they are requested rarely because only in case of an attack.
+Their sheer existence makes an attack infeasible.